joba14/mira/readme.md

 ### Features
 Here is the list of the main features the language has:
-- functions
-- strings
+- sections, functions, memories, and strings
-- fixed size arrays
-- if-else blocks
+- if-else and loops blocks
-- loops
+- comments :)
 - arithmetic, bitwise, and logical operations
 - comparison operators
-- intrinsic functionalities like syscalls, stack manipulation operations
+- intrinsic functionalities like syscalls and stack manipulation operations

 [(to the top)](#mira)